MannLabs/directlfq/README.md

 python tests/download_testfiles.py all_tests
 ```
 This will download the underlying datasets into the appropriate location.
 The notebooks carrying out the analyses themselves are located in the tests directory in the respective subfolders ratio_tests, normalization_tests, runtime_tests and organellar_maps.

+---

+## Publication

+In the case that directLFQ is useful to you, please consider supporting us by citing the [paper](https://doi.org/10.1016/j.mcpro.2023.100581)

+> **Accurate label-free quantification by directLFQ to compare unlimited numbers of proteomes.**
+> Ammar, C., Schessner, J.P., Willems, S., Michaelis, A.C., and Mann, M. (2023).
+> Molecular & Cellular Proteomics, 100581. doi: [10.1016/j.mcpro.2023.100581](https://doi.org/10.1016/j.mcpro.2023.100581)

+---

+## License

+directLFQ was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
+External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.